xxxVIKTORxxx/meaningless_words/README.md

 # Meaningless Words Generator

-This should generate a meaningless words parameters 'mu' are average lenght of a word in english, may warry for different purposes and the 'sigma' are standard deviation, the range() starts from -1 as seems for to fix a cases of empty words output
+This should generate a meaningless words <br>
+parameters 'mu' are average lenght of a word in english, may warry for different purposes <br>
+and the 'sigma' are standard deviation, <br>
+the range() starts from -1 as seems for to fix a cases of empty words output <br>

 ![image](https://github.com/user-attachments/assets/2e5b2fde-b30d-421d-9453-e3250057fc0a)